Project-Silicium/Device-Binaries/gts8p/README.md

 ### DisplayDxe:

 > [!NOTE]
-> This Patch required `EnableDisplayThread` to be Disabled in the Configuration Map.
+> This Patch requires `EnableDisplayThread` to be Disabled in the Configuration Map.

 - Reason: To get more Control over the Display in UEFI.
 - Patch Nr.
 1: The IOMMU Domains have been Removed to avoid a Crash.
 - Patch Nr.
 2: Samsung's Panel Powerup Function has been Removed to avoid Turning off Display.
 - Patch Nr.
 3: Qcom's Panel Reset Function has been removed to avoid turning off the Display.
 - Patch Nr.
 4: Qcom's DSI Panel Init Function has been Modded to not turn off Display.
-- Üatch Nr.
+- Patch Nr.
 5: Samsung's Panel Reset Function has been Removed to avoid turning off Display.
 - Patch Nr.
 6: A DSI Close Function call has been Removed to avoid turning off Display.
 - Patch Nr.
 7: Panel Configuration has been Changed to Enable 120 Hz Display.
 - Patch Creator: [Gustave Monce](https://github.com/gus33000) & [Robotix22](https://github.com/Eobotix22)